 - The only way to remove the powered by wordpress.com or blog at WordPress.com is to upgrade to a paid Business plan.

-- There are no provisions for eCommerce and integrated payment gateways.
+- There are no provisions for eCommerce website builders and integrated payment gateways.

-- If your site is able to generate a lot of traffic, you may be granted the privilege to advertise with WordAds on request, and share the revenue with them.
+- If your site is able to generate a lot of traffic, you will get the privilege to advertise with WordAds on request, and share the revenue with them.

 With the flexibility and control you get with self-hosted WordPress.org, this is undoubtedly the better option.

-However, if you are just starting and want to see how WordPress works without spending time or money on a host, then check out WordPress.com.
+However, if you are just starting and want to see how WP works without spending time or money on a host, then check out WordPress.com.